 This operates in a very similar principle, just using electrical stimulation of reward centers in the dog's brain, or at least the goal was to see if this was possible.

-We could give him a treat, or we could cut open his skull, put some neural impulses right onto the pleasure center for his brain, and see how that goes.
+We could give him a treat, or we could cut open his skull, put some neural impulses right onto the pleasure center of his brain, and see how that goes.

-From a dystopian science perspective, you could look at this and be like, ah.
+From a dystopian science perspective, you know, like you could look at this and be like, ah.

 But honestly, if you read the final report on it, it's really hard to come away thinking it has any practical applications, particularly in terms of use on humans.